mre/endler.dev/content/2025/choosing-rust/index.md

 In both cases, the authors speculate about the motivations behind choosing Rust, and as someone who helps teams use Rust in production, I find those takes... hilarious.

 Back when I started corrode, people always mentioned that Rust wasn't used for anything serious.
-I knew about the production use-cases from client-work, but there was very little pubic information out there.
+I knew about the production use cases from client work, but there was very little public information out there.
 As a consequence, we started the ['Rust in Production'](https://corrode.dev/podcast/) podcast to show that companies indeed choose Rust for real-world applications.
 However, people don't like to be proven wrong, so that conspiracy theory has now morphed into "Big Rust" trying to take over the world. 😆